drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Solvation and Desolvation

-The binding of a ligand to a protein is a complex process in which the interacting entities become partially desolvated.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/solvation-desolvation-eba698c3'><i class='fa fa-play' aria-hidden='true'></i></button>The binding of a ligand to a protein is a complex process in which the interacting entities become partially desolvated.
 This subtle thermodynamically driven chain of events leads to the formation of favorable interactions between the ligand and the protein.
 For example upon binding, hydrophobic moieties of the ligand enter into hydrophobic pockets of the receptor to minimize the contact with water.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer